mithril-security/blindai/docs/docs/cloud-deployment.md

     ![Start the creation process.](../assets/2022-02-24 11_09_26.png)

     After this, you will start to see a configuration screen.
 Please select either **Ubuntu 18.04 or 20.04.
-For security reason, it is strongly advised to use a SSH public key in order to use the VM.**
+For security reasons, it is strongly advised to use a SSH public key in order to use the VM.**

     ![Basic configuration](../assets/2022-02-24 11_57_19.png)